sakar-panta-rs/rekognition-face-detection/README.md

 # Amazon Recognition - Facial Analysis
-## A simple Amazon Recognition experiment to see how faces it detects and classifies faces in LTK images
+## A simple Amazon Recognition experiment to see how it detects faces and classifies them in LTK images